๐Campaigns

 Swap target: Enter the phone number currently displayed on your website

-Step 2: Configure Number Pool
+Step 3: Configure Number Pool (Phone Calls only)

 Area code: Enter a 3-digit area code (e.g., 206 for Seattle)